andreafalletti/hyprland-/Configuring-Hyprland.md

-workspace - changes the workspace - params: workspace ID of the one to change to togglefloating - toggles the focused window floating - params: none fullscreen - toggles the focused window's fullscreen state - params: none
+workspace - changes the workspace - params: workspace ID of the one to change to togglefloating - toggles the focused window floating - params: none fullscreen - toggles the focused window's fullscreen state - params: none movetoworkspace - moves the focused window to workspace X - params: workspace ID pseudo - toggles the focused window to be pseudotiled - params: none
 ```

 ## Executing